tony-aw/tinycodet/README.md

 ## Reporting issues and giving suggestions

-When you coming across an issue with the `tinycodet` R package, you may want to report it in the “Issues” tab on the GitHub page (<https://github.com/tony-aw/tinycodet/issues>).
+When you coming across an issue with the ‘tinycodet’ R package, you may want to report it in the “Issues” tab on the GitHub page (<https://github.com/tony-aw/tinycodet/issues>).
 If relevant, please provide reproducible R code, as that will make it easier to diagnose the